Preethirn29/heart-disease-prediction/README.md

    - Added a text area to query a local LLM using Ollama
    - Used requests to communicate with the local Mistral model
 ## 🔮 Future Work
 - Improve UI for better user experience
 	•	Add multilingual support
 	•	Integrate real-time API for medical record input
 	•	Expand to include other cardiovascular diseases
-	•	Deploy to Hugging Face Spaces or Rend
+	•	Deploy to Hugging Face Spaces or Render